Kong/kong-build-tools/openresty-build-tools/README.md

       --kong-nginx-module <branch>   Specify a lua-kong-nginx-module branch to use when patching and compiling.
                                      (Defaults to "master")

+      --no-resty-lmdb                Do not include lua-resty-lmdb while patching and compiling OpenResty.

+      --resty-lmdb <branch>          Specify a lua-resty-lmdb branch to use when patching and compiling.
+                                     (Defaults to "master")

       --luarocks <luarocks_ver>      Version of LuaRocks to build, such as 3.1.2.
 If absent, LuaRocks will not be built.